I’ll keep it short. I’m Canadian and British, born in Canada.

 All of which led to seven years as the London correspondent of Variety.
 I could unpack many things from that very full-on era, but a highlight was being the paper’s point man for James Bond.
 In addition, I had a side career in voiceovers in Britain.

 I chose not to pursue journalism further when I returned to Canada by 2003, instead favouring creative endeavours and whatever presented itself.
-I’m still a voice actor, represented by Ta-Da!
-Voiceworks.
+I still do voice if it’s a project that interests me.
 I can be reached at firstname.lastname@example.org.